 June 11, 1957 – Our first meeting.
 Around 100 people met with Reverend Neil berg of Clarks Grove, Minnesota.
 Temporary Clerk and Committee of 10 were appointed.
 This committee worked hard all the rest of 1957 and called another meeting February 3, 1958 with Dr. A.J.
 Knight in charge.
 This night is was decided the “we band ourselves together for the purpose of raising a witness for the American Baptist Cause and to encourage a cooperating Baptist Church in this community.”

 April 4, 1958 – Meeting led by Dr. Paul Smith, Sec. of the Iowa Baptist Convention.
 It was decided that night to have Sunday Evening Services asking Reverend Lawrence Thompson, who was a member of our group, to be our speaker.
 We had Sunday Evening Services from the first part of April through May 18, 1958 at the Baptist Memorial Home with good attendance.
 Reverend Lou Eckols had several of our services.

-April 27, 1958 – The Church name was decided upon as FIRST BAPTIST CHURCH.
-There was a clean-up day at the Old Park School.
+April 27, 1958 – The Church name was decided upon as FIRST BAPTIST CHURCH

 The first moderator of our church was Gerald Larson, Arthur Knudsen was chairman of the Board of Deacons and Howard Rasmussen was chairman of the Trustees.
 The church Clerk was Ila Jorgensen and the Treasurer was Don Blakely.
 Norman Sondergard was our Sunday school Secretary and held that position for many, many years in our new church building.
 Ruth Sorensen and Margaret Pauley were the first people to do church calling for prospective members.